martinablazheska/countries/README.md

 - Add a default error page
 - Make sure that http request is sent even when a 'detail country' page is refreshed
+- Find out how to use SCSS variables together with modules